HoTT/Coq-HoTT/STYLE.md

 - `issig`: Defined in `Types/Record`, this tactic proves automatically that a record type is equivalent to a nested sigma-type.

+- `nrefine`, `srefine`, `snrefine`:
+  Defined in `Basics/Overture`, these are shorthands for `notypeclasses refine`, `simple refine`, and `simple notypeclasses refine`.

 - `rapply`, `nrapply`, `srapply`, `snrapply`:
-  Defined in `Basics/Overture`, these tactics are more well-behaved variants of `apply` for theorems with fewer than 30 arguments.
+  Defined in `Basics/Overture`, these tactics use `refine`, `nrefine`, `srefine` and `snrefine`, except that additional holes are added to the function so they behave like `apply` does.
-  (It is trivial to extend it to *n* arguments for any finite fixed *n*.)
-They use `refine` with prefixes `simple`, `notypeclasses`.
   The unification algorithm used by `apply` is different and often less powerful than the one used by `refine`, though it is occasionally better at pattern matching.

   Here are some tips:
   - If `apply` fails with a unification error you think it shouldn't have, try `rapply`.
-  - If `rapply` loops on, say, typeclass resolution, try `rapply'` or `nrapply'`.
-The former starts with as many arguments as possible and tries a decreasing amount.
-The latter will stop coq from doing a typeclass search.
+  - If `rapply` loops on typeclass resolution, try `rapply'` or `nrapply'`.
+The former starts with as many arguments as possible and tries decreasing the number.
+The latter will stop Coq from doing a typeclass search.
+Similarly, if `refine` loops, try `nrefine`.
-  - If you want the goals that coq thinks it can guess shown add an `s` to your command to make it a simple version.
+  - If you don't want Coq to create evars for certain subgoals, add an `s` to the tactic name to make it use `simple refine`.

-  `srapply` is a "simple" version of `rapply` and will generate goals for all holes. `nrapply` is a version of `rapply` that doesn't do a typeclass search.
-These can be combined into `snrapply`.
-Any off these followed by a dash `rapply'` will try as many holes as possible first.

 ## Contributing to the library ##